verrazzano/docs/content/en/docs/backup/keycloak.md

 ## MySQL Operator backup

-1. To initiate a MySQL backup on the original cluster, create the following example custom resource YAML file that uses an OCI object store as a back end.
+1. To initiate a MySQL backup on the original cluster, create the following example custom resource YAML file that uses an OCI Object Storage as a back end.
-   The operator uses the secret referenced in `spec.backupProfile.dumpInstance.storage.s3.config` to authenticate with the OCI object store.
+   The operator uses the secret referenced in `spec.backupProfile.dumpInstance.storage.s3.config` to authenticate with the OCI Object Storage.

    {{< clipboard >}}
    ```yaml